geekCode01/ankurdhawan.net/content/posts/doublyld/doubly linked list.md

 * New	node	right	pointer	points	to	NULL	and	left	pointer	points	to	the	end	of	the	list.
 * Update	right	pointer	of	last	node	to	point	to	new	node.

-## 1.2.3 Inserting a Node in Doubly Linked List at the Ending
+## 1.2.3 Inserting a Node in Doubly Linked List at the Middle

 It traverse	the	list	to	the	position	node	and	insert	the	new	node